 The Supreme Court has agreed to hear in this term the Louisiana case that requires all abortion providers to have admitting privileges at a hospital within 30 miles.
 A remarkably similar Texas law was struck down three years ago when Justice Kennedy was still on the bench.
 The fact that the Court is willing to re-litigate this case is ominous for abortion access in states hostile to abortion rights.

-Right leaning legislators and so called pro-life advocacy groups continue to harass abortion providers and misrepresent the facts on abortion, yet the majority of the American public still believes that abortion should be legal in all or most cases.
+Right-leaning legislators and so called pro-life advocacy groups continue to harass abortion providers and misrepresent the facts on abortion, yet the majority of the American public still believes that abortion should be legal in all or most cases.

-Planned Parenthood was forced to withdraw from all federal funding for it’s comprehensive women’s healthcare program and declined the Trump administration ultimatum that they cease all abortion care and referral services.
+Planned Parenthood was forced to withdraw from all federal funding for its comprehensive women’s healthcare program and declined the Trump administration ultimatum that they cease all abortion care and referral services.

-LCI supports candidates for office who support a women’s right to choose and have a platform to address the assault on abortion rights including the appointment of judges and justices who support the right to choose and a plan to address legislative challenges to abortion rights in states hostile to the legal right to choose.
+LCI supports candidates for office who support a women’s right to choose and have a platform to address the assault on abortion rights, including the appointment of judges and justices who support the right to choose, and a plan to address legislative challenges to abortion rights in states hostile to the legal right to choose.